supercollider/supercollider/README_WINDOWS.md

 2. Navigate to the SuperCollider installation folder.

-3. Start up the sclang.exe program, to enter the SuperCollider command line.
+3. Start up the `sclang.exe` program to enter the SuperCollider command line.

 4. You can now type SuperCollider code and evaluate it by pressing the Enter (Return) key.
 You can browse the previous commands using